a-coles/GMMVoiceRecognizer/README.md

 * The mirror of the web-hosted version is contained in the public_html directory.
 * The standalone version is contained in voicerecognizer.py.
-* More information about the implementation can be found in the GMM Voice Recongnizer - Writeup file.
+* More information about the implementation can be found in the GMM Voice Recongnizer - Writeup.pdf file.

 ## Using the standalone version